5 Investigating limits with Julia

 Select an item

 The limit function accesses these features.
-Its basic use is straightforward, just pass a symbolic expression, and indicate the variable going to c:
+Its basic use is straightforward, just pass a symbolic expression, and indicate the variable going to c.
+Symbolic expressions can be created by evaluating a function on a symbolic variable, the latter are created with the @syms macro:

 @syms x